Marlborough, New Zealand - Where wine, water and wilderness meet

 Location and Formation of Marlborough

-Marlborough is geologically active, with a number of major faults including the Alpine Fault, and parts of the landscape bear the scars of glaciation.
+Marlborough is geologically active, with a number of major faults branching off the Alpine Fault which marks the boundary between the Pacific and Australian tectonic plates.
+Parts of the landscape bear the scars of glaciation from past ice ages.
 The Marlborough Sounds are a series of drowned valleys resulting from the north east of the South Island gradually moving north over time, and the valleys gradually sinking.
 These drowned valleys are fairly unique globally as they combine temperate rainforest and a fjiord like landscape.
 Fault movement is responsible for the formation of mountain ranges and river valleys in the region.
 Ongoing uplift continues to raise the mountain ranges, and Tapuae-o-uenuku in the Inland Kaikoura Range is the highest mountain outside of the Southern Alps.
 Major rivers include the Awatere, Wairau, Pelorus (Te Hoiere) and Clarence (Waiau Toa).

 A few small lakes are found in the region, mostly formed by earthquake triggered landslides that have dammed small rivers.